 The package can be installed from CRAN with

 install.packages('ragg') or, if the development version is desired, directly from github:

-ragg provides drop-in replacements for the png and tiff graphic devices provided by default from the grDevices packages and can both produce png and tiff files.
+ragg provides drop-in replacements for the png, jpeg, and tiff graphic devices provided by default from the grDevices packages and can both produce png, jpeg and tiff files.
 Notable features, that sets itself apart from the build-in devices, includes:

 You can use it like any other device.
 The main functions are

-agg_tiff(), both have arguments that closely match those of the
+agg_tiff(), all of which have arguments that closely match those of the

 tiff() functions, so switching over should be easy.